Ayan-OP/mercorProject-desktop_app/readme.md

 ### Prerequisites

 * Python 3.10+
-* The T3 Backend API must be running.
+* The mercor Backend API must be running.

 ### 1. Clone the Repository